bediger4000/golang-unicode-string-reversal/README.md

 NFC normalizing the string before rune-array-reversing works.
 But there are certainly cases where you'd want to use NFD normalizing.

-This ends up being a really hard problem.
+This ends up being a subtle problem, because it depends on knowing Unicode, particulars of UTF-8 encoding, and some small knowledge of Go.
 If you ask it in an interview, you should probably have an expected answer based on the level of experience you're hiring for.